Have you ever partaken of an Indian or South Asian curry?

 But it’s not just traditionalists who value turmeric.
 According to modern science, the list of turmeric’s health benefits – specifically, of its more than 300 bioactive components known as “curcuminoids,” which exert various beneficial biological actions in our body – is growing by the day.

 Thousands of scientific studies have been carried out on curcumin, the main curcuminoid and active ingredient present in turmeric.
-Curcumin is known to have powerful anti-inflammatory and antioxidant properties and is believed to be mainly responsible for many of turmeric’s health benefits.
+This research is demonstrating that curcumin has powerful anti-inflammatory and antioxidant properties and is believed to be mainly responsible for many of turmeric’s health benefits.

 Turmeric’s Anti-Inflammatory Activity